chrisjohn727/sample/README.md

 * [Web.config](https://github.com/chrisjohn727/sample/blob/master/HelloPoseidon/Web.config)
 * [Locale-en.ts]

     This file is responsible to store localization of the application.
-If localization is not a requirement it can be
+If localization is not a requirement it can be removed.
 * [install-module.cmd](https://github.com/chrisjohn727/sample/blob/master/HelloPoseidon/install-module.cmd)
 * [uninstall-module.cmd](https://github.com/chrisjohn727/sample/blob/master/HelloPoseidon/uninstall-module.cmd)